snowman-repos/book/website_owners/README.md

 Maybe your organisation or business already has promotional material with copy that you intend to use.
 But online copy is different and has to be taylored for the web, in which case it may be useful to try and categorise your copy requirements and re-write it from scratch.
 Copy-writing is covered in _Chapter 7: Content Managers_.

 What is important though is that you have real copy for your production team to get started with.
 If you make them start without copy, due to deadlines that you yourself have imposed, then they will be forced to use placeholder content and their design will be unrealistic and not representative of the final product.
-They will have to hack it later to accommodate the final content, which will invariably create unforseeon problems and make for a lot more work for everyone.
+They will have to hack it later to accommodate the final content, which will invariably create unforseen problems and make for a lot more work for everyone.
 They may even charge you extra for the additional time and effort required to make the necessary design and technical changes.
 In a worst-case scenario, they will just replace the placeholder content directly and fudge your final content into place without making any of the necessary changes or adjustments.
 The result may be ugly, broken, or unusable, or at best less than optimal, and you will only have yourself to blame.

 When it comes to content, what parts of your organisation need to be represented?
 This will inform the design of the structure and navigation.
 Do you require additional language translations?
 This will inform the technical architecture.
 What kind of media will be featured?
 Images?
 Videos?
 Tabular data or charts?
 Animations or illustrations?
 For all your media requirements you should at least be able to provide the team with example or placeholder media if you don't already have media prepared.